-How Earned Value Management works is explained in detail in the Project Management Institute (PMI) paper, Earned Value Management Systems1, and is summed up as follows:
+How earned value management (EVM) works is explained in detail in the Project Management Institute (PMI) paper, Earned Value Management Systems1, and is summed up as follows:

 PV is what you should have done, and how much you should have spent doing it, at a given moment in time.
 AC is how much you have spent at that particular point in time.
 And EV is where you actually are now, in terms of tasks completed and money spent.

 The key information that earned value management gives you is the variance values that its calculations produce.
 When you subtract PV from EV, if what you get is 0, then your project is on schedule.
 If the figure is negative, then it’s behind schedule, and if it’s positive, it’s ahead.
 And the same thing is true of costs when you subtract AC from EV.

 So what earned value management provides you with is the gap, the variance, between where you should be, in terms of schedule and costs, and where you actually are.
 Which is expressed as Schedule Variance (SV) and Cost Variance (CV).